Trump And Universities In Fight Over Free Speech, Federal Research Funding

 "We will not stand idly by and allow public institutions to violate their students' constitutional rights," Trump said.
 "If a college or university doesn't allow you to speak, we will not give them money.
 It's very simple."

 Reaction to the order was mixed.
 Some said it's unclear how that directive will play out at colleges, which say they already promote free inquiry.
-Others noted the executive order itself was basically just a restatement of existing law, and lacked the tough tone heard at the White House ceremony.
+Others noted the executive order was basically just a restatement of existing law and lacked the tough tone heard at the White House ceremony.

 "The executive order essentially directs federal agencies to ensure colleges are following requirements already in place," reported the education publication Inside Higher Ed.
 "And it doesn't spell out how enforcement of the order would work."

-Ted Mitchell, president of the American Council on Education, called the executive order a "solution in search of a problem," and cautioned that it provides no clear steps on implementation.
+Ted Mitchell, president of the American Council on Education, called the executive order a "solution in search of a problem" and cautioned that it provides no clear steps on implementation.

 "It is neither needed nor desirable, and could lead to unwanted federal micromanagement of the cutting-edge research that is critical to our nation's continued vitality and global leadership," Mitchell said.

-Note: A previous version of this story misspelled incoming University of Southern California President Carol Folt's first name as Carole.